farwaayunis/recipe_blog/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me in RWD .
+- ([https://www.w3schools.com](https://www.w3schools.com/css/css_rwd_intro.asp)) - This helped me in RWD .
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.https://www.semrush.com/blog/semantic-html5-guide/#why-do-i-need-to-use-semantic-html-tags.com) - This helped me in understanding difference between semantic and non-semantic html +i tried to use elements used in semantic html
+- (https://www.https://www.semrush.com/blog/semantic-html5-guide/#why-do-i-need-to-use-semantic-html-tags.com) - This helped me in understanding difference between semantic and non-semantic html +i tried to use elements used in semantic html